vuestorefront/vue-storefront/docs/content/cookbook/handling-custom-occ-endpoint.md

 # Handling custom OCC endpoints

-It is a common task to add support for a custom SAP OCC API endpoint.
+It is a common task to add support for a custom (non-standard) SAP OCC API endpoint not covered by the Alokai intergration.
 This guide will show you how can do it using Alokai.

 ## Prerequisites

-Before we start make sure that you are familiar with Adding an Endpoint guide.
+Before we start make sure that you are familiar with [Adding New API Methods](https://docs.alokai.com/storefront/integration-and-setup/storefront-extension#adding-new-api-methods) guide.
 With that guide, you would be able to communicate with OCC API but it would require manual retrieval of context parameters (baseSiteId, userId, language, and currency) and preparation of authorization headers.
 Read on to see how to streamline that process.